-Hampshire College in Amherst, Mass., is among the most innovative colleges in the country, requiring students to pursue their passions by designing their own programs of study and recruiting a faculty committee to guide them on a rigorous path of intellectual discovery.
-Through active, engaged learning students become creators of knowledge and are encouraged to make connections between their academic work and the wider world.
+Hampshire College in Amherst, Massachusetts, is among the most innovative colleges in the country, requiring students to pursue their passions by designing their own programs of study and recruiting a faculty committee to guide them on a rigorous path of intellectual discovery.
+Through active, engaged learning, students become creators of knowledge and are encouraged to make connections between their academic work and the wider world.

 Students receive detailed narrative evaluations from faculty mentors, rather than grades.

 Hampshire’s success can be measured in the mainstreaming of many of its experimental ideas in education, and in its roster of alumni achievement: Oscar and Emmy winners, best-selling authors, scientists, historians, Peabody awardees, MacArthur “Genius Grant” recipients, and more Ph.D. candidates than any other school of its size.